On the Impact of Electromagnetic Interference and Inter-RIS Reflections in Indoor Factory Local 6G Networks: Introduction

 \section{Introduction}

-The sixth generation (6G) radio technology is expected to support various novel characteristics in terms of operating spectrum, operational range, and served applications.
-A typical example is the local 6G network paradigm, which operates in spatially constrained service areas such as an indoor factory setting.
-Local 6G networks pose significant and unique challenges in interference and radio resource management, calling for innovative technological solutions~\cite{AMB+24_local6G}.
+The sixth-generation (6G) radio technology is expected to support various novel characteristics in terms of operating spectrum, operational range, and served applications.
+A typical example is the \textit{local 6G network} paradigm, which operates in spatially constrained service areas such as an indoor factory setting.
+Reconfigurable intelligent surfaces (RIS) have gained significant attention as a potential technological solution~\cite{FarjamRIS, Koralege2025DeepUnfolding} to address the unique challenges of interference and radio resource management in local 6G scenarios~\cite{AMB+24_local6G}.

-Reconfigurable intelligent surfaces (RISs) have gained significant attention as a potential enabler in recent years due to their promising capabilities in enhancing the performance of wireless communication systems~\cite{FarjamRIS, Koralege2025DeepUnfolding}.
 An RIS comprises nearly passive reflecting elements capable of intelligently manipulating the wireless propagation environment~\cite{MBK23_functional}.
 Through adaptive control of the phase shifts of the RIS elements, the random wireless environment is passively transformed into a controllable channel, thereby rendering the signal propagation more deterministic.
-This leads to enhanced system performance in terms of signal quality, coverage extension, spectral efficiency, or reduced interference~\cite{dhok2021non}.

-An RIS is particularly advantageous in local 6G networks like indoor factory environments, which often present complex propagation challenges such as severe multipath fading, signal blockage from heavy machinery, and structural obstacles~\cite{MBK23_functional}.
-In dense indoor factory environments, deploying RISs can effectively address these challenges by overcoming obstacles and mitigating non-line-of-sight (NLoS) conditions, thereby significantly improving system reliability and performance~\cite{JuSubTerahertz2024}.
+An RIS is particularly advantageous in local 6G networks like indoor factory environments, which often present complex propagation challenges~\cite{MBK23_functional, JuSubTerahertz2024}.
+However, many existing RIS studies tend to overlook practical system considerations, often leading to overly optimistic performance estimates.
+Therefore, evaluating RIS-enabled wireless systems under realistic deployment conditions in the context of local 6G networks (e.g., indoor factory environments) is essential to assess their true potential.

-The potential of RIS as an enabling technology for 6G communication systems depends on several key factors, such as the alignment of the RIS phase shifts and its operation in an interference-free environment.
-Many existing studies on RISs tend to overlook these practical assumptions, resulting in an inflated performance gain.
-Hence, it is important to evaluate the performance of an RIS-enabled wireless system under practical system considerations to understand its true potential.